Gambling and online casinos in Papua New Guinea

 - prohibition of participation of minors.

-Community organizations such as Lukautim Gamblers PNG,
+Community organizations such as Lukautim Gamblers PNG are implementing prevention programs for gambling addiction.

 Prospects